 Have something bulky or heavy that you buy regularly?

 Instead of lugging it home yourself, consider setting up an automated order, says Mendelsohn, who uses Amazon’s “subscribe” feature to get her kids’ favorite tea by the case every other month.

-"I don't have to place the order, and I get a discount," she says.
-"And it's free shipping.
-It makes a huge difference, and I don't have the schlep it."
+“I don’t have to place the order, and I get a discount,” she says.
+“And it’s free shipping with an annual Amazon Prime membership, which costs $99 a year.
+It makes a huge difference, and I don’t have the schlep it.”

 What it’s good for: “Big things you need constantly” from diapers to dog food, she says.
 “You save money, you save time and you save schlep energy.”